pp00704831/ViStripformer/README.md

 # Video-Stripformer
-Pytorch Implementation of "[ViStripformer: A Token-Efficient Transformer for Versatile Video Restoration)"
+Pytorch Implementation of "ViStripformer: A Token-Efficient Transformer for Versatile Video Restoration"